weaviate/weaviate-io/developers/weaviate/model-providers/kubeai/embeddings.md

 [Configure a Weaviate index](../../manage-data/collections.mdx#specify-a-vectorizer) to use an KubeAI embedding model by setting the vectorizer as follows:

-You can specify one of the [available models](#available-models) for the vectorizer to use, as shown in the following configuration examples.

 You need to specify a model name for it work with KubeAI.
 No default model is configured.